Cross-race effect: Cross-race identification bias

 There has been some disagreement about the consistency of the own-race bias.
 However, data gathered from multiple studies does show that the own-race bias is very consistent.
 Where it is not consistent, such as in a study done on white students in England and white and black students in South Africa, there are other factors associated.
-In this study the black South African students were slightly better at identifying white faces, but this is thought to be related to the significant contact the black students had with white students in University, as black non-students in South Africa were found to exhibit the own race bias.
+In this study the black South African students were slightly better at identifying white faces, but this is thought to be related to the significant contact the black students had with white students in University, as black non-students in South Africa were found to exhibit their own race bias.
 The own-race bias occurs in people of all races.
 Since eyewitness identification can be problematic, researchers have started to conduct studies of own-race biases using more forensics.
 This kind of research needs to pay more attention to a target's distinctive features and level of attractiveness.
 If a target is very distinctive or very attractive, it could reduce the cross-race effect because that person would be easier to identify.

 Psychological experts all agree that the cross-race effect is a common occurrence during in-court testimony when an eyewitness is trying to remember a person.
 In order to reduce the cross-race effect there have been multiple changes to how policemen handle eyewitness identification.
 For example, to reduce the cross-race identification bias Britain has a law that states police must include the suspect in a line up with at least eight other people who share similar characteristics to him or her.
-This forces the eyewitness to use his or her memory of the suspects features, not the suspect's race, as a form of identification.
+This forces the eyewitness to use their memory of the suspects features, not the suspect's race, as a form of identification.
 However, as evidence shows that cross race identification is more difficult when faces are viewed in a group, cross race identification still poses a risk.